-To get a provisional sales associate real estate license in Oklahoma, you need to be at least 18 years of age, be of good moral character, provide evidence of citizenship or qualified alien status, and will need to complete the following steps:
+To qualify for a provisional sales associate real estate license in Oklahoma, you need to be at least 18 years of age, be of good moral character, provide evidence of citizenship or qualified alien status.

 - Complete a 90-hour Basic I Pre-License course.

 - Submit your application to the Oklahoma Real Estate Commission (OREC).